Chris Columbus (filmmaker): Early life, family and education

-He studied at New York University's film school at the Tisch School of the Arts, where he was a classmate of screenwriter Charlie Kaufman and Alec Baldwin.
+Columbus attended New York University's film school at the Tisch School of the Arts, where he was a classmate of screenwriter Charlie Kaufman and Alec Baldwin.
 Although he received a scholarship, he forgot to renew it and was forced to take a factory job to pay for schooling.
 While on shifts, he secretly worked on a 20-page screenplay, which one of his teachers would later use to help him get an agent.
-Columbus now states that the experience "saved my life" and he was able to acknowledge "the terrifying reality I faced of having to live and work in that factory for the rest of my life in that town if I didn't make it".
+Columbus stated that the experience "saved [his] life" and he was able to acknowledge "the terrifying reality I faced of having to live and work in that factory for the rest of my life in that town if I didn't make it".
 Columbus graduated from NYU in 1980.

-In 1980, while a senior at NYU, Columbus directed a short film entitled I Think I'm Gonna Like It Here that was later noticed by Steven Spielberg.
+In 1980, while a senior at NYU, Columbus directed a short film, I Think I'm Gonna Like It Here, that was later noticed by Steven Spielberg.
 I Think I'm Gonna Like It Here was preserved by the Academy Film Archive in 2014.